MileHacker Logo

 Liaocheng's Deep History

 The city's rise to prominence began during the Sui (581-618 AD) and Tang (618-907 AD) dynasties with the construction and expansion of the Grand Canal.
-This colossal man-made waterway, linking northern and southern China, transformed Liaocheng into a hub for transportation, trade, and grain distribution.
+This colossal man-made waterway, linking northern plus southern China, transformed Liaocheng into a hub for transportation, trade, and grain distribution.
 As a harbor town along the canal, Liaocheng flourished, becoming a lively commercial center.
-Merchants, scholars, and officials passed through its gates, contributing to its cultural diversity and economic prosperity.
+Merchants, scholars, and officials passed through its gates, adding to its cultural diversity and economic prosperity.
 The Grand Canal's influence is still visible today, with segments flowing through the city and its associated cultural relics.

 Grand Canal Heritage